-This is an industry-based placement.
-It is expected that students will attend normal work hours for the area they are placed for a total of eight weeks: 4 weeks for this unit and 4 weeks for Occupational Therapy Professional Practice 1a.
-Combined with the work done for the Canvas and Mahara sessions this should make a total of around 150 hours for this unit.
+This is an industry based placement.
+It is expected that students will attend normal work hours for the area they are placed for eight weeks (2 x 4 weeks across units 10304 & 10305).
+Combined with the work done for Canvas and Mahara sessions this should make a total of around 150 hours for this unit.
 It is the student's responsibility to record and maintain evidence (timesheets) that they have completed the required hours for placement.
 Some placements may include shift hours and weekend work.
 See placement information on the Canvas site and communicate with the allocated placement contact for specific hours for specific work sites.

 Inclusion and engagement

-Any adaption to the practice education placement outline requires approval from inclusion and engagement and the unit convener prior to placement allocation.
+Any adjustment to the requirements of the practice education placement set out in this unit outline requires approval from the inclusion and engagement office (InclusionUC) and the unit convenor prior to placement allocation.

 Required IT skills

-The use of Canvas, Mahara, InPlace, web-based communication systems (such as Skpye, Zoom) and library searching skills and word processing skills are necessary for this unit.
+The use of Canvas, Mahara, InPlace, web-based communication systems (such as Teams, Webex, Zoom), library searching skills and word processing skills are necessary for this unit.

-Students are required to cover the costs of traveling to and from the placement and associated accommodation costs incurred during the placement.
-It is expected that over the duration of their course, all students will complete at least one placement in rural, regional, or remote Australia.
+Students are required to cover the costs of travelling to and from the placement and associated accommodation costs incurred during the placement.
+It is expected that over the duration of their course, all students will complete at least one placement in rural, regional or remote Australia.

 Work placement, internships or practicums